Event Management Policies

 - Advertising: Alcohol cannot be the focal point of the publicity for the event.

 - Identification: Only guests of the legal drinking age are permitted to enter.
 Proper photo identification, which has a photo and birth date, is required.

-- Serving: Alcohol may only be served by the Princeton Bartending Agency.
+- Serving: Alcohol may only be served by the Princeton Bartending Agency or Dining Services.

 - Posting information: Signs clearly stating the University's alcohol policy must be displayed visibly.

 - Providing food and non-alcoholic beverages: Whenever alcohol is served, there must be a sufficient quantity of readily accessible food and non-alcoholic alternatives.
 The amount of food should be based on the number of people and should be sufficient quantity and quality that people will be encouraged to eat while drinking.